kruorama/5_lang_frequency/README.md

 ### Description
 * Works with any language that divides words with spacings (e.g. won't work with Chinese)
+* Uses only word characters for analysis
 * Will return an error if fails to read file
-* Uses only word characters for analysis
+* Will return an error if there are no words in file
+* If there are less then 10 different words in the text, will print and additional message stating the number of different words.

 ### How to launch